-CIS - Point Scale Marks Indicator by colour Point Scale IGCSE Grade Descriptor 91 -100 9 A Student demonstrates both breadth and depth of knowledge and understanding of the topic/curriculum standard.
-Originality and insight are 85 - 90 8 A consistently evident.
-80 - 84 7 Α Student demonstrates extensive knowledge and understanding of the topic using them effectively in a wide range of contexts.
+CIS - Point Scale Marks Indicator by colour Point Scale IGCSE Grade Descriptor 91 -100 9 A Student demonstrates both breadth and depth of knowledge and 85 - 90 8 A understanding of the topic/curriculum standard.
+Originality and insight are consistently evident.
+80 - 84 7 A Student demonstrates extensive knowledge and understanding of the topic using them effectively in a wide range of contexts.
 Originality and insight are generally evident.
 77 - 79 6+ B+ Student applies a wide range of technique to exhibit his/her understanding of 74 - 76 6 В the topic and use abstract knowledge in a range of contexts.
 71 - 73 6- B- Student is able to apply and use knowledge and understanding in unfamiliar 68 - 70 5+ C+ contexts.
 Analysis, synthesis and evaluation are occasionally evident.
-He/ Shi meets the expected curriculum standards.
+He/ She meets the expected curriculum standards.
 65 - 67 5 С meets the expected curriculum standards.
-62 - 64 4 C- Student understands and relates to the topic using appropriate terminolog He/She applies and uses knowledge and understanding in familiar contexts 59 - 61 3 D 56 - 58 2+ D- Student shows his/her developing knowledge and understanding of the topic.
-53 - 55 2 E He/She begins to identify the different the ways in which the topic is represented and suggest answers relevant to the questions.
-50 - 52 2- E- 40 - 49 1+ F Student should bir the amounting to audide and understanding of the section 30 - 39 1 F. Student shows his/her emerging knowledge and understanding of the topic.
+62 - 64 4 C- Student understands and relates to the topic using appropriate terminology.
+He/She applies and uses knowledge and understanding in familiar contexts.
+59 - 61 3 D ···· 56 - 58 2+ D- Student shows his/her developing knowledge and understanding of the topic.
+53 - 55 2 Е He/She begins to identify the different the ways in which the topic is represented and suggest answers relevant to the questions.
+50 - 52 2- E- 40 - 49 1+ F 30 - 39 1 F- Student shows his/her emerging knowledge and understanding of the topic.
 He/She begins to recognise and respond to the questions with the help of prompts and suggestions.
-20 - 29 1- G 0-19 U Ungraded
+20 - 29 1- G 0 - 19 U Ungraded